 Self-management plays a partial mediating role between psychological capital and employment anxiety.
 This not only supports the positive promotion of constructive resources for individual key resources in COR theory, and also verifies the relevant studies on the mechanisms of individual self-management on employment anxiety.
 Individuals with high psychological capital level have high self-efficacy and career adaptability in the employment process, and can flexibly transform their cognitive resources to actively self-monitor in the stressful situation of resource loss, and strive to improve their behavioral performance.
 Even if they encounter failures or setbacks, individuals can seek reasonable emotional regulation strategies to improve their self-management ability, focus on the work situation in the pressure as motivation, and maintain an optimistic attitude to generate positive expectations for the employment prospects.
 As an important constructive resource for individuals, self-management improves the self-control ability of individual cognition, emotions and behaviors, promotes the positive self-cognition of individuals in real or potential threat situations, and avoids the risk of resource loss of employment anxiety^[9].
 Therefore, individuals with high psychological capital level have more key resources to promote their good self-management.
-In the process of employment, which is reflected in the reduction of employment anxiety level.
+In the process of employment, individuals have more autonomy and responsibility, and gain a sense of self-transcendence, so as to achieve smooth employment, which is reflected in the reduction of employment anxiety level.